-• FMVSS 202, 207, and 214 -HEAD RESTRAINTS, SEATING SYSTEMS, AND SIDE-IMPACT
+FMVSS 202, 207, and 214 -HEAD RESTRAINTS, SEATING SYSTEMS, AND SIDE-IMPACT PROTECTION -

-PROTECTION - With respect to wheelchairs and wheelchair securement systems (tie downs), this exemption allows the removal of the driver seat.
-Vehicles designed for individuals who drive from their wheelchair do not require a driver seat or a headrest and vehicles modified for those who ride in a wheelchair do not require a headrest.
+These exemptions are for wheelchairs and wheelchair securement systems (tie downs), allowing the removal of the driver's seat.
+Vehicles designed for individuals who drive from their wheelchair do not require a driver's seat or a headrest and vehicles modified for those who ride in a wheelchair do not require a headrest.
 These standards address head restraints, certified seating and side impact protection.
 It is imperative that the modifier make every effort to create a safe environment for the securement of the wheelchair and the customer.

-• FMVSS 225 - CHILD RESTRAINT ANCHORAGE SYSTEMS - allows the removal of a child restraint system if necessary to accommodate a person with a disability so long as there is at least one compliant tether anchor in a rear row seating position of the vehicle.
+FMVSS 225 - CHILD RESTRAINT ANCHORAGE SYSTEMS - This exemption allows the removal of a child restraint system if necessary to accommodate a person with a disability, as long as there is at least one compliant tether anchor in a rear row seating position of the vehicle.
 If there are no rear row seats the child restraint anchorage system must be installed in the front row passenger seat.
 Note: If there are airbags in the front row passenger side that are not automatically deactivated by the vehicle, the air bag should be deactivated if possible.